goabstract/abstract-sdk/docs/continuous-integration.md

 - Automatic icon generation
 - Static preview generation

-> We're hard at work implementing **web hooks**, a robust solution to that will allow efficient event subscription across the Abstract platform.
+> We're hard at work implementing **web hooks**, a robust solution that will allow efficient event subscription across the Abstract platform.
 The approach described below relies on polling and can be used until web hooks are released.

 ## Polling for activities